maxnatalia/currency-calculator-ts/README.md

-# 💰 Currency Calculator 💰
+# 💰Currency Calculator💰

-Currency Calculator is a web application built using **React, TypeScript, React Query, and SCSS.** It allows users to convert their local currency to any other currency based on the exchange rate obtained from the **[Exchangerate API](https://exchangerate.host/#/)**.
+Currency Calculator is a web application built using **React, TypeScript, React Query, React Router and SCSS.** It allows users to convert their local currency to any other currency based on the exchange rate obtained from the **[Exchangerate API](https://exchangerate.host/#/)**.
 The application also includes **custom hooks** for handling data fetching and manipulation.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).